augusto-caldas/server-automation/README.md

 wget "https://raw.githubusercontent.com/augusto-caldas/server-automation/refs/heads/main/nix-setup.sh"
 ```

-Run script and follow with the installation
+Run script and follow with the installation (sudo is required since it has to have access to '/etc/nixos/' directory)

 ```bash
 sudo bash ./nix-setup.sh